vanphuc-bui/vanphuc-bui.github.io/_pages/about.md

   - /about.html
 ---

-Ph.D. student at the  Section on Connectivity, Department of Electronic Systems Aalborg, Denmark
+Ph.D. student at the  Section on Connectivity, Department of Electronic Systems, Aalborg University \
+Aalborg, Denmark

 # Bio